Cactoidal/Time-Crystal/godot/README.md

 Given the target hash in the upper left, the game cycles through all the possible combinations of cards - appended to the secret passphrase (a bunch of random bytes) and inventory - to get the values producing a matching hash.

 You can see that the computation still slows down the game, but doesn't cause it to freeze, which is a big improvement.
 The computation also completes almost 5 seconds faster.
-Great suggestion!

 With the improved performance, I can increase the deck size to twenty cards and still keep time to resolution under a minute.